stonepros/stone/doc/mgr/modules.rst

 We can unset the module log level and fallback to the mgr daemon logging level by running the following command::

-  ceph config set mgr mgr/<module_name>/log_level ''
+  stone config set mgr mgr/<module_name>/log_level ''

-By default, modules' logging messages are processed by the Ceph logging layer where they will be recorded in the mgr daemon's log file.
+By default, modules' logging messages are processed by the Stone logging layer where they will be recorded in the mgr daemon's log file.
 But it's also possible to send a module's logging message to it's own file.